fgnt/meeteval/doc/algorithms.md

 These implementations are meant for documentation.
 The actual implementations in the toolkit are more complex and track the alignment along with the distance computation, which is omitted here for clarity.

-All algorithms in this file operate on a _character level_ instead of the word level.
-This doesn't change the algorithms by themselves, but simplifies the implementations (because `str.split()` can be omitted).
-Keep in mind that these simplified implementations may not cover all edge-cases correctly.
+To simplify the implementations, in this file:
+ - words are represented as characters (The string `"abc"` represents three words)
+ - some implementations will complain about empty inputs For these cases the implementation is trivial and left out here for brevity.
+The implementations in MeetEval treat these cases correctly.

 ## Levenshtein Distance